BerndHessling/ShinyQC/README.md

         etc
         ```

-    + MS raw files need to have an unique identifier for the sample type, e.g.:
+    + MS raw files must have an **unique identifier for the sample type**.
+This can be placed anywhere in the raw file name. e.g.:

         ```
         Orbi1_*_BSA_*.raw.
         Orbi1_*_HeLaSTD_*.raw
         etc
         ```
-    +	Spaces and unconventional special character must be avoided in file names and folders used by the software.
+    + **Spaces and unconventional special character must be avoided in file names and folders used by the software (Including MaxQuant and fasta paths).**

 *	Client computer, from which data can be interactivally und simultanly inspected net to be connected in the same local area network and access the data via browser.